qgis/QGIS-Documentation/docs/pyqgis_developer_cookbook/loadproject.rst

 The path pre-processor function is called **before** any bad layer handler.

-Here following a list of useful use cases:
+Some use cases:

-#. replace an outdated folder path with a new one:
+#. replace an outdated path:

    .. testcode:: loadproject